Hi, I’m John Woolsey.

 My first personal computer was a Timex Sinclair 2068 with a whopping 128K of memory and program access via a standard cassette recorder.
 This is where I learned my first programming language, BASIC, and was enthralled with all I could now accomplish.
 My parents, having little technical knowledge themselves, had no idea what I was up to, but strongly supported me in my strange and expensive habits.

 I completed my Bachelor of Science in Electrical Engineering degree at the University Of Texas at Austin while working in Motorola’s Semiconductor Products Sector and stayed with the company for a total of 20 years.

-I formed my own company, Hamilton & Weston Holdings, in 2010 in the hope of utilizing my years of experience and wisdom in a new facet of life.
+I formed my own company, Hamilton & Weston Holdings, in 2010 to utilize my years of experience and knowledge in a new facet of life.
 After learning about the new iPhone released by Apple, I began studying this new technology and became a full time iOS Developer under the ExtremeBytes Software brand of my new company.
 I released several apps under this brand and contracted my services to other companies.

 It has been an enjoyable experience programming in so many different languages across multiple systems and platforms in both my professional and personal life.
 The journey so far has been exciting and rewarding.
 Outside of the science and technology realm, I also have interests in nature, investments, mentoring, and spending time with my family.

 Come join me on Woolsey Workshop or connect with me via Social Media.